 The safety assessment identified no concerns regarding potential toxicity and allergenicity of the CP4 EPSPS protein.
 The altered fatty acid profile did not raise concerns regarding toxicity.
 The overall allergenicity of the whole plant was not changed by the genetic modification.
 The estimated changes in intake levels of these fatty acids do not raise nutritional concerns in the context of the intended use as specified by the applicant.
 A feeding study on broiler chickens confirmed that defatted meal of soybean MON 87705 is as nutritious as meals produced from its conventional counterpart and non-GM reference varieties.
 There are no indications of an increased likelihood of establishment and spread of feral soybean plants.
 Considering its intended uses, environmental risks associated with an unlikely, but theoretically possible, horizontal gene transfer from soybean MON 87705 to bacteria have not been identified.
 Potential biotic and abiotic interactions of soybean MON 87705 were not considered to be an issue owing to the low level of exposure.
 The monitoring plan is in line with the intended uses of soybean MON 87705.

-The EFSA GMO Panel concludes that soybean MON 87705, as described in this application, is unlikely to have any adverse effect on human and animal health and the environment, in the context of its intended uses as proposed by the applicant.
+The EFSA GMO Panel considers that the information available for soybean MON 87705 addresses the scientific comments raised by the Member States and states that soybean MON 87705, as described in the application, is as safe as its conventional counterpart with respect to potential effects on human and animal health and the environment in the context of its intended uses as proposed by the applicant.